UK Data Processing – As the end of the Brexit transition period looms, are you aware of your obligations concerning the processing of personal data?

 We estimate this will affect many charities who will be exposed to potential penalties imposed by EU supervisory authorities (the equivalent of our ICO).
 Of course, it will be easy to spot, particularly if you haven’t posted the in-country addresses of your representatives on your website.
 In a similar manner to the ICO’s recent search of Companies House, where it looked for organisations that were not registered as data controllers; the EU authorities may decide to search UK websites for potential offenders.

 In readiness for this, Hope and May are pleased to announce their new Article 27 Rep service.
 We can now provide you with representation in all of the 27 EU states along with an online portal to deal with data subjects’ rights.
 If you think this may apply to you, please get in touch.
+Alternatively you can find out more about our services here.

 1 A country that is not a member of the European Union as well as a country or territory whose citizens do not enjoy the European Union right to free movement, as defined in Art.
 2(5) of the Regulation (EU) 2016/399 (Schengen Borders Code).